NoellePatterson/noellepatterson.github.io/content/blog/using-typescript-with-react/index.md

 ---
 title: Using Typescript with React
 date: '2020-02-29T22:12:03.284Z'
+status: 'published'
 ---

 It has been about two years since I started using Typescript instead of Javascript in web development especially in React.
-Coming directly with JS prior to us, I have always found the process of simply debugging difficult (I type something first, wait for webpack dev server to refresh, and finally receive the error message).
+Prior to using TS, I have always found the process of debugging in JS very difficult (I type something first, wait for webpack dev server to refresh, and finally receive the error message).
 I started trying Typescript mostly because I need a tool that has basic type support to speed up the development process.

 In this post, I will walk through a simple React project built with Typescript which will include the following topics: